SummaryRead the full fact sheet

 - Quit smoking.

-If you are living with diabetes, you need to pay particular attention to your oral health and dental care, as well as controlling your blood glucose levels.
-Visit your dentist regularly for advice about how to keep your teeth and gums healthy.
+If you are living with diabetes, you need to pay particular attention to your oral health and dental care, as well as keeping your blood glucose levels in the target range.
+Visit your every 6 to 12 months for advice about how to keep your .

-Diabetes is a common disease among Australians, affecting almost 1.5 million people (around 7.6 per cent of the population).
-The first signs and symptoms of diabetes can occur in the mouth, so paying attention to your oral health can also lead to earlier diagnosis and treatment.
+Diabetes is a common condition in Australia, affecting around 1.8 million people (around 7% of the population).
+The first signs and symptoms of diabetes can occur in the mouth, so paying attention to your oral health and speaking to your doctor or dental practitioner about any changes can also lead to earlier diagnosis and treatment.

 The most common oral health problems affecting people with diabetes are: